grafana/agent/docs/sources/shared/flow/reference/components/local-file-arguments-text.md

 #### poll

-The `poll` file change detector will cause the watched file to be reread every `poll_frequency`, regardless of whether the file changed.
+The `poll` file change detector will cause the watched file to be re-read every `poll_frequency`, regardless of whether the file changed.